bstrebel/pimatic-phone/README.md

 ```

 Limitations: The values are not updated in the frontend.
 You have to
 manually refresh the browser window.
+Due to this linḿitations, the xLink
+feature will be removed.
+Use the pimatic-iframe based approach available
+since Rev. 0.8.0.

 Plugin configuration